 \section{Proof of Theorem \ref{teo:convergence}}

 Recall that the \hyperref[alg:alg1]{LipVor Algorithm} provides a mathematical certification to check if a function $f$ is positive in a compact domain $\Omega$.
 As mentioned in section \ref{subsec:lipvor_algo}, one aspect worth mentioning is the finiteness of the LipVor Algorithm.
-Therefore, in this appendix, it is proven Theorem \ref{teo:convergence} that states that the LipVor Algorithm reaches a conclusion in a finite number of steps and gives an upper bound of the maximum number of iterations needed.
+Therefore, this appendix provides a proof of Theorem \ref{teo:convergence}, which states that the LipVor Algorithm reaches a conclusion in a finite number of steps and gives an upper bound of the maximum number of iterations needed.